 Do not assume that the reactions are a conscious choice.
 Our non-conscious mind has a nasty habit of evoking emotions and we are not aware of the thoughts that evoked them.
 This goes back to what I was mentioning earlier about the thoughts and beliefs we manifest but of which we are unaware.
 Further, it can make issues harder to deal with, even simple ones.

 In the above case, the child likely could not articulate the actual reason why he or she doesn’t like apples.
 Indeed, this is the case for us as adults.
 We like certain things and not others, some things frighten us and others do not, though I would bet most would be hard pressed to explain the exact origin of their issue.
-This is especially true with the traits we come in with (the tendencies and proclivities we come in with that I mentioned a few paragraphs ago) and those we develop at a very young age when we are too young to either conscious or remember our precise reactions to experiences nor do we yet have the mental wherewithal to discern it.
-Trying to get at such memories is the basis of virtually all regression techniques employed by various mental health professionals.
+This is especially true with the traits we come in with (the tendencies and proclivities we come in with that I mentioned a few paragraphs ago) and those we develop at a very young age when we are not yet mentally conscious to discern them or are too young to remember our precise reactions to our experiences.
+Trying to get at such memories is the basis of virtually all regression and psycho analytical techniques employed by various mental health professionals.

 The child likely does not know how to deal with their pain at the time it occurs.
-We can teach our children how to do so but too few do as it can be a very slow process requiring a great deal of patience and unconditional love.
+We can teach our children how to do so but too few do as it can be a very slow process requiring a great deal of patience, time and unconditional love.
 Our pain is the result of the poor programming in our minds.
 This is one form of pain, namely pain that is the result of our judgments about things.
-While the mind does not forget the issue we have come to develop with “apples”, this does not mean the thoughts the issue comes from are indelible.
-However, if we do not remember them consciously, do not address them and they are reinforced over time they remain hidden AND become more rigid.
+While the mind does not forget the issue we have come to develop with, for example, “apples” this does not mean the thoughts they arise from are indelible.
+However, if we do not remember them consciously we are unlikely to address them.
+The usual result of this is that they are reinforced over time and become more rigid even though they remain hidden from our conscious awaress.
 This makes them more challenging to deal with.

 The child’s reaction to “apple” could have, for example, been one brought into this lifetime, it could be the result of a negative experience with apples or it could even be based on something they heard.
 In any case, if the child is capable of applying objectivity and reasoning, it could perhaps discern that there is no “rational” reason to dislike apples.
 In this case the child may come to simple have a preference to not have an apple, but does not react negatively to doing so.
 In fact, this is what many adults do when they decide to get over their aversion to particular foods.